untoxa/gb-photo/README.md

 # Photo! with its serial remote controller
 ![Showcase](doc/Showcase.jpg)

-Example of use: Photo! working on a GB Boy Colour and remotely controlled from a Game Boy Color.
+Example of use: Photo! working on a GB Boy Colour and remotely controlled from a Game Boy Color with a serial cable.

 # User Manual in brief